ElboraiSoftware/SharedBuildProps/README.md

 ```

 ⚠️ Unfortunately git will just add the symbolic link instead of its target, so that's not too ideal as the props file won't be included in the repository.

+### TheSolutionName.DotSettings

+1. Copy manually to a solution root directory.
+2. Rename to `<SolutionName>.DotSettings`.